hurricanemark/SHA-1-Password-Cracker/README.md

 ## Replit output

-This solution can be mapped to Replit for demo.
+This solution can be mapped to Replit for demoing.
 [freecodecamp -- Information Security Projects](https://www.freecodecamp.org/learn/information-security/information-security-projects/sha-1-password-cracker)